 If the option is enabled, Siri can also recognize your voice so it knows that it's you if a personal request is made.
 That's nice to know, but you might just not want personal requests features enabled on your HomePod for security reasons.

 If you're already using your HomePod, you may recall being asked during the setup process whether or not you'd like to enable Personal Requests.
 Regardless of what you selected during setup, you can turn Personal Requests on and off from your iPhone or iPad whenever you like.
 Here's how to do it.

 - Open the Home app on your iOS device.

-- Tap the location arrow icon in the upper left corner of the screen.
+- Tap the ellipsis button (three encircled dots) in the top-right corner of the screen.

-- Under "Siri on HomePod", toggle on/off the Personal Requests button.
+- Under "Siri", tap Personal Requests, then toggle on/off the Personal Requests button.